Leodis-Software/rn-company-search-app/README.md

 ## Important - Running the Application

+First run `npm install` on order to install the packages and their associated dependencies.

 Run `npm start` to run the application and then navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Reverse Proxy